 3. Day-to-Day Management of the Assets

-The Plan's DB assets are invested entirely with Legal & General Assurance (Pensions Management) Limited ("L&G").
-The DB assets at L&G have been split into two separate portfolios; the Bond Portfolio and the Cash Fund.
+The Plan's DB assets are invested entirely with L&G. The DB assets at L&G have been split into three separate portfolios: a bulk annuity policy, a residual Bond Portfolio and the Cash Fund.